-On January 8, the Sandwich Food Pantry posted on Facebook, explaining they were not affiliated with the mobile van after a reporter from the Cape Cod Times was questioning local businesses in the area.
-Their post received many comments from people condemning the chosen location and suggesting alternatives, like the town’s new public safety complex or the urgent care center on Jan Sebastian Drive.
+On January 8, the Sandwich Food Pantry posted on Facebook, explaining it was not affiliated with the mobile van after a reporter from the Cape Cod Times was questioning local businesses in the area.
+Its post received many comments from people condemning the chosen location and suggesting alternatives, like the town’s new public safety complex or the urgent care center on Jan Sebastian Drive.

 But a few felt the location was a great spot because of its proximity to public transit and local shops.

 “I think we’re all aware that certain folks just have a ‘not in my backyard’ opinion, which is all well and good until someone they love needs life-saving harm reduction,” wrote Nic Tompkins-Hughes.